community-of-python/microbootstrap/README.md

 ### Prometheus

-Prometheus integration presents a challenge because the underlying libraries for `FastAPI` and `Litestar` differ significantly, making it impossible to unify them under a single interface.
-As a result, the Prometheus settings for `FastAPI` and `Litestar` must be configured separately.
+Prometheus integration presents a challenge because the underlying libraries for `FastAPI`, `Litestar` and `FastStream` differ significantly, making it impossible to unify them under a single interface.
+As a result, the Prometheus settings for `FastAPI`, `Litestar` and `FastStream` must be configured separately.

 #### FastAPI